 Maison Foucher, also in rue du Bac, has been there since the shop opened in 1819.

 Their heart-shaped milk and dark praline-filled chocolates are perhaps for those with a sweeter tooth.
-Red fruit calissons (sweet marzipan confections from Aix-en-Provence) add a different red touch as well as their chocolate disks of fruits and nuts, known as Mendiants.
+Red fruit calissons (almond and candied melon confectionary) add a Valentine's red touch - as well as their chocolate disks of fruits and nuts, Mendiants.

 It’s still hearts galore at Le Chocolat Alain Ducasse with a large heart to be enjoyed à deux: either a dark chocolate coconut-passion, or a milk chocolate praline.